 Old blankets, newspapers, and towels should be used to make the whelping box comfortable.
 When the mother gets closer to the birth date, she will start to make a nest.

 Plenty of towels should be kept on hand for the pregnancy itself, as these will also be needed to vigorously rub each newborn puppy immediately after birth.
+You should also have some Dog Tear Stain Remover Wipes for mama dog as she can’t be cleaning herself while busy with her newborns.

 Surgical Gloves and Lubricant